Resident Evil: Afterlife (2010)

 A very common complaint with these movies is that there’s not enough fan-service.
 Fan-service in these movies never works well, it’s always clunky and doesn’t quite fit and that’s where the Axeman comes in.
 The Axeman is a miniboss from Resident Evil 5, he’s a huge guy with a large impractical axe-hammer, a sack over his head, and nails driven in his body.
 He’s encountered in small villages in foreign countries, so his design seems plausible by video game logic.
 Here we have an 8-foot tall guy wielding a war hammer wandering in amongst some zombies.
 Featuring the Plaga zombies from Resident Evil 4 with just as little context is similarly unnecessary.
 They’re well-done pieces of fan-service but their appearances in the movie are apropos of nothing.

-All the dialogue is composed of harsh, serious whispers.
 The film’s biggest crutch is in trying to be 3D.
-All the hallmarks are there: shit flying at the screen, shots with unnecessary slow motion, lots of stuff falling flying to accentuate the slo-mo.
+All the hallmarks are there: shit flying at the screen, shots with unnecessary slow motion, lots of stuff falling or flying to accentuate the slo-mo.
 All the monsters and zombies look great, using a combination of practical and CG effects.
 But the 3D effects are distractingly flat and lifeless in 2D.

 I could harp on little stuff all day but the simple fact is that you’ll find a way to suspend your disbelief and find the movie a pleasant barrage of dumb fun or you’ll hate it with the core of your being.
 I would happily watch Resident Evil: Afterlife again and it’s a movie I’ve never found less than entertaining for what that’s worth.
 It’s also proof to me that there is no better person to direct a Paul W.S.
 Andreson script than Anderson himself.
 I’ve never been able to discern when he’s being earnest or joking in his writing but he is much better at bringing a certain style and quality to his films that others seem unable to duplicate.
 The series definitely took the Fast and the Furious approach to late-franchise studios, which is better than the alternative of going stagnant and dull like the Underworld films.